marshyon/MeteorChartJS/README.md

 download or clone this repository

-change to its dirececory and install meteor if not already installed (for linux / mac):jjjjj
+change to its dirececory and install meteor if not already installed (for linux / mac):

         curl https://install.meteor.com/ | sh